Customization

 runs batch editing layers with the specified/last used settings.

-You can also run plug-in-batch-export-layers
+You can also run plug-in-batch-convert

 or plug-in-batch-edit-layers